zzGHzz/ThorDemo6/README.md

-# ThorDemo6 - On-chain governance demo1
+# Demo of VeChainThor On-chain Governance - Adding a New Validator

-Demo1 runs on a customized VeChainThor with 3 validators.
-The objective is to execute the result of an off-chain vote by the validators to add a new validator.
-The demo is to show step by step the on-chain operations required to achieve the objective.
+This demo runs on a customized VeChainThor with 3 approvers.
+The objective is to execute the result of an off-chain vote by the approvers to add a new validator.
+The demo is to show step by step the required on-chain operations.

-1. One of the validators registers a proposal which defines the operation to change the base gas price in the built-in Executor contract.
+1. The first approver registers a proposal which defines the operation of adding a new validator.
-2. All validators votes in the contract to decide whether to carry out the operation.
+2. Tne first two approvers votes for the proposal to reach the required majority.
-3. One of the validators executes the proposal.
+3. The third approver executes the proposal.
+Note that anyone can execute a proposal which has been approved.